What Are The Best Small Parrots As Pets?

 Rainbow Lorikeets:

-best small parrots as petsRainbow Lorikeets are another medium sized parrot that are also easy to take care of and make great pets.
+best small parrots as petsRainbow Lorikeets are another medium-sized parrot that is also easy to take care of and make great pets.

 They are beautiful, sweet, affectionate birds who are known for their comical antics and congenial personalities.

-In most parrot species it is imperative that young birds be hand-fed to be properly trained to step up and acclimated to human touch, however many have noted that even wild Lorikeets seem to be quite friendly toward people and easy to socialize.
+In most parrot species young birds must be hand-fed to be properly trained to step up and acclimated to human touch, however many have noted that even wild Lorikeets seem to be quite friendly toward people and easy to socialize.

 Rainbow Lorikeets can live up to 30 years, so they will be around for the long haul.

-Whichever your choose as your favourite best small parrots as pets, I am sure they will bring you joy for many years to come.
+Whichever you choose as your favorite small parrots as pets, I am sure they will bring you joy for many years to come.

 13 Comments